streamnative/function-mesh/docs/security.md

 ```

 These settings affect only the controller manager, not Function, Source or Sink
 pods.
-The chart default image declares `USER pulsar`.
-With only
+Images built with `operator.Dockerfile` declare `USER pulsar`
+(UID 10000, GID 10001); the separate distroless `Dockerfile` declares
+`USER 65532:65532`.
+For a non-numeric image user, `runAsNonRoot: true` alone
-`runAsNonRoot: true`, kubelet cannot verify that this non-numeric image user is
+prevents startup because kubelet cannot verify the user is non-root.
+Set an
-non-root and refuses to start the container.
-Set an image-appropriate numeric
-`runAsUser`, as shown above.
-Do not assume every operator image uses the same
+image-appropriate numeric `runAsUser`, as shown above.
+Verify the deployed
+image's UID/GID rather than inferring them from a different build path; these
-UID/GID; these values are opt-in, not new chart defaults.
+values are opt-in, not new chart defaults.

 `controllerManager.automountServiceAccountToken` optionally sets the field on
 the chart-managed ServiceAccount; its default `null` omits the field.
 It has no